kendrak922/Amazon-Customer/README.md

 ![purchase successful](/images/3.png)

-If there is not enough of the itme they want, then they will be unable to purchase the product and will be greeted with this message:
+If there is not enough of the item they want, then they will be unable to purchase the product and will be greeted with this message:

 ![purchase unsuccessful](/images/4.png)